Living with Parkinson’s

 All of us occasionally complain about back pain.
 We often suffer from low back, neck, and upper back problems.
 However, sometimes when we try to lie down, turn on our side, sneeze or cough, we start to feel pain between the shoulder blades.

 Bionics in medicine, i.e. the replacement or support of various organs and body parts with devices that closely imitate their natural functioning, is a relatively new phenomenon that is, however, rapidly gaining popularity.

 According to the Cleveland Clinic, two million patients get treatment for plantar fasciitis annually.
 Suffering from pain in your heel?
 Read more about symptoms and available treatment.

 A sedentary lifestyle, lack of regular physical activity, overweight, poor posture, and stress can all be the cause of one of the most common ailments we complain about – back pain.

-A comprehensive, holistic approach is extremely important in treating Parkinson’s disease.
-Alternative, complementary treatments can be used at any stage of the disease, helping to combat not only the physical symptoms but also the negative effects of the disease on the mental well-being.
+Alternative, complementary treatments can be used at any stage of Parkinson’s disease, helping to combat not only the physical symptoms but also the negative effects of the disease on mental well-being.